KiandaBPM/docs/content/docs/platform/pages/tile.md

 typora-root-url: ..\..\..\..\static
 ---

 A dashboard **Tile widget** allows you to display a count of instances.
-This is a really useful way to showcase whole numbers for example total budget requested through Purchase Orders, or the amount of customer queries solved in a week.
+This is a really useful way to showcase whole numbers - for example, the total budget requested through Purchase Orders, the number of customer queries solved in a week or the number of training requests that have been approved.